GabeScott/standard-works-vault/General Conference/1989 April - Let Love Be the Lodestar of Your Life.md

 The Church is moving forward because it is true.
 It is growing because there is a broadening love for that truth.
 It is growing because of a love for God, a love for the Savior, a love for neighbor, and a strengthening spirit of love in the homes of the people.
 It is this love which is the great constant in all of our work.
 It stems from that love which is divine:

-“For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
-(John 3:16.)
+“For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.” ([[John 3.16|John 3:16]].)

 I wish to say a few words about that love, that constant, never-failing quality that has the power to lift us above the evil, the conflict, and the trouble of the world in which we live.